Almir-git-unifc/ToDo-List_react/README.md

 &nbsp;
 # How To Use

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-To clone and run this application, you'll need Git, Node.js v14.17 or higher + npm (used version npm@8.10.0) and package uuid (to create IDs) installed on your computer from your command line.
+To clone and run this application, you'll need Git, Node.js v14.17 or higher + npm (used version npm@8.10.0) installed on your computer from your command line.

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 &nbsp;